-Black Parrot is based on a simple premise: Art is a human need.
-Everyone should be free to pursue their own creative practice and everyone should have easy access to the best art in their community.
-To that end, we are very proud to support the full breadth of artists, enthusiasts, art collectors, art societies and galleries in the Southern Highlands with quality picture framing, art supplies and other art services.
+Black Parrot is very proud to support the full breadth of artists, enthusiasts, art collectors, art societies and galleries in the Southern Highlands with quality picture framing, art supplies and other art services.

 We enjoy pretty much any framing challenge - we frame needleworks and old documents, ethnographic pieces and personal memorabilia - but our main focus is serving the artists and art collectors of the Southern Highlands with quality, understated framing that best compliments individual work.